UPDATE: OHA Requests Comments on Proposed GEMT State Plan Amendment

 GEMT draws funds from the federally-backed Medicaid entitlement program, allowing public EMS providers the ability to collect a percentage of their uncompensated costs for providing care to Medicaid patients.
 This would assist Oregon’s public EMS system by ‘filling the gap’ in the cost of these services now being shouldered by local fire departments and districts.

-GEMT legislation (HB 4030) is the first step to engaging stakeholders
+GEMT legislation (HB 4030) was the first step to engaging stakeholders

-GEMT legislation (like that passed in California and Washington) is required for Oregon’s public EMS providers to be eligible for federal reimbursement.
-If House Bill 4030 is enacted, it would allow Oregon’s EMS system to work with the State on the creation of a State Amendment Plan (SPA).
+GEMT legislation (like that passed in California and Washington) was required for Oregon’s public EMS providers to be eligible for federal reimbursement.
+Enacted in March 2016, House Bill 4030 allows Oregon’s EMS system to work with the State on the creation of a State Amendment Plan (SPA).